 The amount of your accident compensation is mostly determined by how severe your injuries were.
 And the severity of your injuries is measured by the amount of your medical bills, the type of injuries you have, and the length of time it takes for you to recover.
 As the amount of your potential compensation increases, the range within which that compensation may fall becomes wider.
 In such cases, it may be worth the expense to have a lawyer handle your claim and make sure you receive compensation at the highest end of the range.

 If you have suffered an injury or illness due to careless, unprofessional, or incompetent treatment at the hands of a doctor, nurse, hospital, clinic, laboratory, or other medical provider, both the medical questions and the legal rules involved are complex.
 They almost certainly require that you hire a lawyer experienced in medical malpractice cases.
+See Nolo's section on Medical Malpractice for more detail on these complicated cases.

 In the increasingly chemical world, we sometimes become ill because of exposure to contaminants in the air, soil, or water, in products, or in food.
 Claims based on such exposure are difficult to prove, however, and often require complex scientific data.
 And because the chemical and other industries have erected a huge wall to protect themselves from legal exposure while they continue to expose us to potentially harmful chemicals, the required evidence is very hard to come by.
 Get expert help.